-An extraordinary annual design competition and the most unique food charity in the world, Canstruction challenges teams of architects, engineers, and contractors to build sculptures made entirely out of unopened cans of food.
+An extraordinary annual design competition that challenges teams of architects, engineers, and contractors to build sculptures made entirely out of unopened cans of food.

 The large-scale structures are placed on display and later donated to City Harvest for distribution to those in need.

 Help City Harvest feed hungry New Yorkers!
 Donate canned food at the donation bin located at 230 Vesey Street, Level 2.

 Congratulations Microdesk!
 Pikachu Takes a Bite of the Big Apple won the People’s Choice Award!

 On Monday, November 8 a group of esteemed judges will select and award the best sculpture in categories such as “Best Meal,” “Best Use of Labels,” “Most Cans,” “Structural Ingenuity,” “Best Original Design,” and two Honorable Mentions.